muchdogesec/txt2detection/tests/manual-tests/input-sigma-mode.md

   --ai_provider openai:gpt-5
 ```

-Check that derived-from is created (original rule id is 1667a172-ed4c-463c-9969-efd92195319a).
+Check that derived is created (original rule id is 1667a172-ed4c-463c-9969-efd92195319a).
 Rule id generation (and report) is random.
 This happens because we can't be sure all id's in Rules uploaded will conform to UUIDv4 RFC.

 ### Check required properties CLI overide